stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ```

 Let's break this down a bit.
 On the first line, we split
-the input string at all white space occurrences.
+the input string at all whitespace occurrences.
 Since
 `split` returns a `List1` (a type for non-empty lists
 exported from `Data.List1` in *base*) but pattern matching
 on `List` is more convenient, we convert the result using